award

 Before you start negotiating a settlement, evaluate the extent of your damages.
 Don’t just focus on the physical injuries and damage to your car.
 What expenses have you incurred since the accident?

-Everything from medical bills to lost income as a result of missing work and future damages should be noted.
+Everything from medical bills to lost income due to missed work, and any future damages, should be noted.

 Craft your demand letter detailing the extent of your injuries and losses.
-Use actual numbers as much as possible.
+Use actual numbers whenever possible.
 Once the insurance company submits a counteroffer, either accept it or keep negotiating.
 Try to settle the claim outside the court to save time, money, and the expense of having to hire an attorney.

-If you decide to proceed to court, research the settlements of other drivers with a similar case received in previous lawsuits.
+If you decide to proceed to court, research settlements for similar cases from prior lawsuits.
 Keep in mind that if you lose, you’ll have to pay the other driver’s lawyer fees.

 More importantly, understand that representing yourself isn’t always the best option.
 Car accident lawyers have extensive experience navigating the settlement process and will get you a higher amount more quickly.